Emilio66/machine_learning/03_Training_Models.md

 *Lasso when assuming there're less important features; (use L1 penalty which tends to push the insignificatn weights down to 0)
 *Elastic Net: #feature > #instance or features are mutally correlated (where Lasso behave erratically)

 ### 11. Suppose you want to classify pictures as outdoor/indoor and daytime/nighttime.
-Should you implement two Logistic Regression
-classifiers or one Softmax Regression classifier?
+Should you implement two Logistic Regression classifiers or one Softmax Regression classifier?

-> 2 logistic regression classifiers since Softmax Regression focus on 1 class of data at 1 time while the problem has two type of class.
+> use 2 logistic regression classifiers since Softmax Regression focus on 1 class of data at 1 time while the problem has two type of class.

 ### 12. Implement Batch Gradient Descent with early stopping for Softmax Regression (without using Scikit-Learn).